monicat112/goingallnode/README.md

-# A demo theme for DNNCon 2016
+# A Demo Theme for DNNCon 2016

 ## Getting Started

-1. Navigate to Portals/\_default/Skins/GoingAllNode in Command Line
+1. Navigate to Portals/\_default/Skins/GoingAllNode in terminal (or command prompt)
 2. Run `npm install` to downloading all the required node modules
 3. Run `npm watch` to start watching your files